7 social proof tips to skyrocket your landing page conversion

 CRAVENS scorecard

 The cravens scorecard ranges from <1 to 16+.
-The higher score your landing page gets, the better it is in terms of persuasion.
+The higher the score your landing page gets, the better it is in terms of persuasion.

 Guide to using the CRAVENS scorecard: